shivangi0109/tinyapp/README.md

 Additionally, We will use the specific technologies to illustrate these concepts:

-Web Server: Node.js
+- Web Server: Node.js
-Middleware: Express
+- Middleware: Express
-Template Engine: EJS
+- Template Engine: EJS
-Store passwords securely: bcryptjs
+- Store passwords securely: bcryptjs
-Use cookies securely(Middleware): cookie-session
+- Use cookies securely(Middleware): cookie-session

-We also installed Nodemon. s a utility that will monitor for any changes in our source code and automatically restart our server.
+- We also installed Nodemon as dev dependencies. s a utility that will monitor for any changes in our source code and automatically restart our server.
 Perfect for development.

 ## Getting Started